IainBapty/Simple.Data.Oracle/readme.md

 - finding HKLM\Software\Oracle\KEY_Homename, where Homename is the name you provided during installation
 - adding the value TNS_ADMIN = "Path to your tnsnames.ora file"

+#Schemas

+By default, it's expected that the Schema name matches the username being used to access the database.
+If not, then this can be overriden in `App.Config` using `Simple.Data.Oracle.Schema`.